 Benefits

 Per Acre Per Year is easy for the land manager to track because they do not need to know the number of animals or the grazing duration.

-Calculated annually and the fee is the same each year.
+The fee is calculated annually and is the same each year.

 Could be structured on a Per Acre Per Month basis so that if the Grazing Operator removes their animals due to poor forage conditions, they are not still paying.